Last Updated on November 18, 2020 by Scott

 How is generator sound measured?

 For our purposes, the quietness of the generators was measured at around 20 feet away.

 The sound was measured with a tool called a Sound level meter.

-For this reason, if keeping your noise to an absolute minimum is key for you, you should pay close attention to the decibel rating for any generator you are considering.
+For this reason, if keeping noise to an absolute minimum is key for you, pay close attention to the decibel rating for any generator you are considering.